Privacy Policy for Antidoteʼs Sites and Applications

 5.2.
 General Measures

-We comply with laws and regulations on privacy and data protection in multiple jurisdictions, notably: the Act Respecting the Protection of Personal Information in the Private Sector (ARPPIPS—Government of Quebec), the Personal Information Protection and Electronic Documents Act (PIPEDA—Government of Canada) and the Children’s Online Privacy Protection Act (COPPA—United States of America).
-We have also adopted a decisive, comprehensive and systematic approach to complying with the principles set out in the General Data Protection Regulation (GDPR—European Union).
+We comply with laws and regulations on privacy and data protection in multiple jurisdictions, notably the Act Respecting the Protection of Personal Information in the Private Sector (ARPPIPS—Government of Quebec), the Personal Information Protection and Electronic Documents Act (PIPEDA—Government of Canada), the Children’s Online Privacy Protection Act (COPPA—United States of America) and the General Data Protection Regulation (GDPR—European Union).
 Here are the measures we take to comply with these laws and regulations:

 5.2.1.
 Information From Children Under 16 Years of Age